KevinZhouRafael/Shrimp/README.md

 ### Carthage

-If you're using Carthage you can add a dependency on Shrimp by adding it to your Cartfile:
+If you're using [Carthage](https://github.com/Carthage/Carthage), you can add a dependency on Shrimp by adding it to your Cartfile:

 ```ruby
 github "KevinChouRafael/Shrimp"